durgacharannayak/durgacharannayak/README.md

 ## 👋 Hiieee, Myself Durgacharan Nayak. <img src="https://github.com/bhargav-joshi/bhargav-joshi/blob/master/Assets/boy.png" width="30px" align="center">

- ***I'm a third year student at Vasantdada Patil Pratishthan's College of Engineering, Mumbai pursuing Bachelor of Engineering in IT Engineering.
+ ***I'm a final year student at Vasantdada Patil Pratishthan's College of Engineering, Mumbai pursuing Bachelor of Engineering in IT Engineering.
 Being a technology-enthusiast, I love to explore new technologies and use it to solve real-life problems I'm driven by the will to create an impact and encourage diversity and inclusion in communities.
 I am interested in  Web Development, Software Development & Cyber security Enthusiast and working on and learning in these fields.
 I am open for internships, You can send me your offer through mail.***
 <br>